 Demand for FIBCs in the United States grew more quickly in the 1980s, when the U.S. Department of Transportation agreed to grant exemptions so that bulk bags could be used for the shipping of hazardous materials.
 To ensure safety, the Chemical Packaging Committee of the Packing Institute established and issued performance standards for bulk bags.

 The FIBC industry has continued to grow, adding another chapter to the history of FIBC bags.
-Today, FIBCs transport over one-quarter billion tons of product each year in a wide range of industries.
-Fifty million bags were used in the US alone in 2017.
+Today, FIBCs transport over 1/4 billion tons of product each year in a wide range of industries.
+Fifty million bags were used in 2017 in the US alone.
 In addition to being used to transport and store products, bulk bags are used in some areas, including Thailand and North America, to create temporary walls used for flood prevention.

 Why have bulk bags endured through the decades?
 They offer several benefits:

 - They are lightweight and strong.
 Typically bulk bags weigh between five and seven pounds.
-Despite their light weight, they are strong.
-They can hold between 500 and 4,400 pounds of bulk material.
+Despite their low weight, they are strong.
+They can hold between 2,000 and 4,400 pounds of bulk materials.

 - They save space.
 When not in use, FIBCs can be folded flat and easily moved and stored.
 When filled, they have a very low ratio of packaging to product weight.